ArtskydJ/node-sox.js/README.md

 ### `options.input` object|array of strings/numbers
 ### `options.output` object|array of strings/numbers

-You can supply an array of strings, or an object that will be transformed into an array of strings using [hash-to-array][hta].
+You can supply an array of strings/numbers, or an object that will be transformed into an array of strings/numbers using [hash-to-array][hta].

 See [common options](#common-options).